The Haunted Side of London part 1

 Ghost Stories

 During construction of the bridge, many fell to their deaths from one of the walkway areas.
-There no exact number on how many perished this way, but today, many have witnessed shadow figures along the same walkway and many have reported something tugging on their clothes while others have experienced a very heavy weight on them, something strange and oppressive.
+I couldn’t find an exact number on how many perished this way, but today, shadow figures are spotted along the same walkway and many have felt something tugging on their clothes while others have experienced a very heavy weight on them, something strange and oppressive.

 Tower of London